Structure as the foundation for crisis management

 René de Jong

-The term "crisis organization" refers to the organizational structure in place during a crisis.
-This structure may differ from the usual setup, meaning that employees may assume different roles or perform tasks that differ from their daily duties.
-This can, of course, lead to chaos.
-It is therefore important to establish the structure of a crisis organization—or the organizational chart—during the preparatory phase.
+The crisis organization is a term used to denote the organizational structure during a crisis.
+This structure may differ, leading employees to assume different roles or perform tasks compared to their daily activities.
+This can naturally lead to chaos.
+Therefore, it is crucial to define the structure of a crisis organization, or its organizational chart, during the preparatory phase.

-The next question, of course, is: How do you determine the structure of a crisis management team, and what factors should you consider?
+The next logical question is: How can you determine the structure of a crisis organization, and what factors should be considered?

-Below is a rough outline (example) of a crisis management structure.
-At the top is the crisis management team, followed by the various operational teams.
-Which operational teams are included in the organizational chart naturally depends on your organization.
+Below is a general structure (example) of a crisis organization.
+At the top is the crisis management team, followed by various operational teams.
+The specific operational teams included in the organizational chart will, of course, depend on your organization.

-To determine both the general structure of your crisis management organization and the more detailed crisis management organizational chart, you can follow the steps below:
+To determine both the general structure of your crisis organization and the more detailed crisis organizational chart, the following steps can be taken:

-1. Identify the key members of the crisis management team.
-These are the individuals who are always part of the crisis management team, regardless of the type of crisis, such as the chairperson or the recorder.
+1. Identify the key figures within the crisis management team.
+These are the individuals who are always part of the crisis management team, regardless of the crisis type, such as the chairperson or the logger.

-2. For each type of crisis, determine which additional team members (such as experts) should join the crisis management team.
+2. For each type of crisis, determine which additional team members (e.g., experts) should join the crisis management team.

-3. Next, determine which operational teams are important and which team members should be included in each operational team.
+3. Subsequently, determine which operational teams are essential and which team members should be assigned to each operational team.

-For more information on the how, what, and why, click here to read the article.
-If you’d prefer to watch the video, you can find it by clicking here .
-We’ve also made a sample crisis management plan available.
+For more information on the how, what, and why, click here for the article.
+If you prefer to watch the video, you can find it by clicking here.
+We have also made an example crisis management plan available.
 Click here to download the Crisis Plan Template.

 You can then use various tools to define the structure of your crisis management organization.
 On the left, you can see a screenshot from a demo environment within CrisisSuite.